antdke/antdke.co/content/posts/2020-03-15--Im-More-Lil-Wayne-Than-Steve-Jobs.md

 Netflix's [Hip Hop Evolution](https://www.netflix.com/title/80141782) docu-series is freakin' amazing.

 At the end of my 3 hour binge last night, I watched an episode about mixtapes.
-(It's called _Street Dreams_.
-Season 4, episode 4.
-In case you want to watch it.)

 ## Strictly for the Fans